goroda/FlightSim/README.md

 * The next rows are the perturbed states
 * The first column is the time

 To obtain un-perturbed states, you will have to add the perturbed states to the steady-state condition.
-Note that this addition only makes sense for the "U, V, W, P, Q, R, Roll, Pitch" conditions --- since these are fixed to be steady state.
+Note that this addition only makes sense for the "U, V, W, P, Q, R, Roll, Pitch" variables --- since these states are fixed in steady state.